GDSC-CPU/tf-workshop/slides/workshop-nn/mnist.md

 * Many popular datasets are _"built-in"_, or _"preloaded"_ in many ML libraries
   - Boston Housing is one example: we don't have to load house pricing data from a CSV
   - although this dataset has [ethical issues][1], and was [deprecated][2] in Scikit-learn
-* Convenience: gets rid of distractions in bringing your own images, loading CSVs
+* **Convenience:** gets rid of distractions in bringing your own images, loading CSVs, etc.
     - can focus on the core ML stuff
     - very helpful especially for learning and research
 * [Guide](https://www.tensorflow.org/datasets) and